 - 1. Where to find information. - 2.
-PE LTP - 3.
+PE LTP and end points - 3.
 PE policy - 4.
 School Health and Safety policy and where to find it. - 5.
 The procedures for reporting accidents, particularly those that constitute an emergency. - 6.
-The school's behaviour and discipline policies.
+The school's behaviour and discipline policies. - 7.
+Reporting necessary incidents on CPOMS/Evolve